EASS-HIT-PART-A-2024-CLASS-VI/BiteMe_Michelle/README.md

 ```
 4.Copy the generated secret key from the terminal output and use it as needed.

 **Make sure the `.env` file is excluded from version control by adding it to `.gitignore`.
-The API key is essential for activating the financial suggestion feature powered by Google Gemini AI.**
+The API key is essential for activating the menu item recommendation feature powered by Google Gemini AI.**

 **4. Install Dependencies:**
    ```